RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #91, #92, #93

+We finished up all of the box fight arenas with proper sizing, a box, and home and away portal spawns.
+We made sure the leave lobby button worked as well as double checked our scripting systems to make sure everything was in order.
+Also setup the elimination manager system that detects when someone wins their box fight.
+The next thing to do is to setup barriers to run the box fight accordingly.
+A barrier to prevent people from seeing where the other person starts, and another barrier that is transparent and allows the winner to clear out the builds of the room.
+Hopefully one day we'll get explosives that can clear the builds automatically.

 ## #89, #90

 Created the lobbies to be joined when a lobby is both opened as a new room as